ribsey/labelprinterkit/README.md

 job = Job(MediaSize.W12, MediaType.LAMINATED_TAPE)
 job.add_page(label)

-# Creat a page from a Pillow image and add it to the job
+# Create a page from a Pillow image and add it to the job
 image = Image.new("1", (70, 200), "white")
 page = Page.from_image(image)
 job.add_page(page)